About the Teen Pregnancy Prevention Program

 Overview

-OPA’s TPP program grantees support meaningful engagement of youth, parents/caregivers, and the community in the design, implementation, and monitoring of the project.
+Grant recipients bring the community to this effort through the meaningful engagement of youth, parents, caregivers, and other key stakeholders in the design, implementation, and monitoring of the project.
 They also support active collaboration with a network of partners to increase awareness of and access to adolescent-friendly health services.
-These TPP grantees explore the needs of their communities to recognize and understand what inequities exist and the underlying causes contributing to them.
-With this knowledge, they provide youth-centered, community-driven, high-quality programming and services.
+This multi-faceted approach ensures high-quality programming and services are available to adolescents in communities with the greatest need.

-Current TPP Grantee Snapshot
+Current TPP Grant Recipient Snapshot

-• 53 organizations are implementing effective TPP programs to scale—those proven through rigorous evaluation to reduce teen pregnancy, behavioral risk factors underlying teen pregnancy, or other associated risk behaviors—in communities with the greatest need.
+• 55 organizations are implementing effective TPP programs to scale—those proven through rigorous evaluation to reduce teen pregnancy, behavioral risk factors underlying teen pregnancy, or other associated risk behaviors—in communities with the greatest need.

 • 12 organizations are evaluating the impact of new and innovative approaches to prevent teen pregnancy and STIs and promote health.